rbowsley/lamplighthelp/source/51-2-2_The_Contact_Details_Tab.markdown

 Welcome to an introduction to profiles, video 2 of 4: The Contact Details Tab.

 The profile is where to find all information about a {{person}} or {{org}}.
-This includes the details you’ve recorded about them, and records of what you do with them, including {{activities}} or services that you have provided.
+This includes the details you’ve recorded about them, and records of what you do with them, including an {{activity}} or services that you have provided.

 As you can see, we’re now looking at someone’s profile.